twowaits/SDE-Interview-Questions/Yatra.com/README.md

 - Implement Manacher's algorithm.

+- Find a pair of elements swapping which makes sum of two arrays same.
+If not possible, return -1.
+Time complexity should be less than O(n^2).

 - Perform reverse level order traversal using TreeMap(Java).

 - Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree